toeverything/AFFiNE/apps/desktop/README.md

 ## Development

-Currently client-app depends on a rapidly developing rust library "Octobase", we use git-submodule to link it currently.
+Currently desktop client depends on a rapidly developing rust library "Octobase", we use git-submodule to link it currently.

 We will provide its binary binding soon, to replace the git-submodule, before Octobase become opensource.